 In a world of ever-increasing bank fees, it’s the credit card companies who are responding to the outcry of consumers by offering high-yield savings accounts with better rates and no fees.
 It’s certainly a table turner, as credit card companies are often known for their high rates and hefty fees.
-In fact, American Express, Capital One and Discover are among a just few of the credit card companies who offer more than just credit cards and are now providing these high-yield savings accounts.
+In fact, American Express, Capital One and Discover are among just few of the credit card companies that are now providing these high-yield savings accounts.

 Why High-Interest Savings Accounts?

 If you haven’t yet opened an online savings account, some might consider you to be behind the times.
 After all, everything from paying bills to finding a date can be done online, so why should banking be any different?
 The less personal approach to money management might be somewhat of a deterrent, but once you see you’re getting more bang for your buck, it’s hard to resist.

-Unlike traditional banks and credit unions that provide physical locations for their customers, online banks are able avoid this costly expense.
+Unlike traditional banks and credit unions that provide physical locations for their customers, online banks are able to avoid this costly expense.
 This translates into higher rates and a no-fee environment customers appreciate.
 It makes perfect sense — the card companies are stepping in to fill a void and the banks aren’t able to compete in this arena.

-Take, for example, the American Express Savings Account, which currently offers .85% APY with no fees and no minimums.
-With the national savings average right around 0.11% APY, the banks are sitting on the sideline while the credit card companies are out competing.
+Take, for example, the American Express Savings Account, which currently offers 0.85% APY with no fees and no minimums.
+With the national savings account average at 0.08% APY, banks are sitting on the sideline while credit card companies are out competing.

 Benefits Beyond High-Yield Savings Accounts Rates